Back to the lab: Los Angeles and the sounds of the future

 Flying Lotus plays All Points East in Victoria Park E3 on Sunday 27th May

-Dominic Dawes is a writer, musician, and media/communications pro with particular interests in tech, music, literature and philosophy.
-His communications agency can be found at www.hashstar.co.uk – follow him on Twitter: @domdawe
+Dominic Dawes is a media/communications professional, writer and musician who specialises in technology, music and the arts.
+His communications agency can be found at www.hashstar.co.uk and follow him on Twitter: @domdawes